onirudh3/methods/README.md

-Studying smoking hazards using duration models.
+Studying smoking hazards using a split population duration model.